guillermo-carrasco/PyConSweden2015/parts/3-clinical/slides.md

 # Outline, slides

 ## Clinical Genomics
-Sister facility to NGI at SciLifeLab providing DNA sequencing capabilities to hospitals across Sweden.
+So my name is Robin and I work at a sister facility to NGI at SciLifeLab where we provide DNA sequencing services to hospitals across Sweden.

+We do mostly similar automation and data analysis as we've talked about before.
-One of the things that make working at our facility unique is that our end users tend to be only somewhat-computer-literate geneticists and doctors.
-This means that we need to find a way to process the data as far as possible before we intuitively visualizing it.
+However, one of the things that makes working at our facility unique is that our end users tend to be only somewhat-computer-literate doctors.
+This means that we need to find a way to process the data as far as possible before we intuitively visualize it.

-We have a long term vision that after doctors recieve their "test results" from DNA sequencing it shouldn't take them more than 5 minutes to reach a diagnosis.
+We have a long term vision that after doctors recieve their "test results" from DNA sequencing it shouldn't take them more than 5 minutes to reach a clincal decision.

 ## Genomics in healthcare today
-The first clinical use of DNA sequencing is taking place in diagnosis of rare disoders that for the sake of this presentation are 100% genetic and 100% inheritable.
-They often develop early in life of the patients and cause severe symptoms.
+The kinds of disoders we are talking about here are rare and inherited from parent to child.
+The cause is, for the sake of this presentation 100% genetic and often develop early in life of the patients and cause severe symptoms.

 Right now the process is quite bleak.
 Patients meet with a doctor, run some tests, are sent home, some more tests are run, the see another doctor, home again...
 This